 - GAPS (Gut And Psychology Syndrome) is a diet that has proven to help to treat issues like “Leaky gut”, IBS, and other digestive issues.
 It is broken into three parts specifically designed to heal and seal the gut lining, rebalance the immune system, and restore the optimal bacterial ecosystem within the gastrointestinal tract.
 Bone broth is at the center of this regimen.

 To put this into perspective, most of us are able to enjoy all types of food and beverage (with the occasional upset stomach of course), while these groups must adhere to a strict diet in fear of severe consequences like those mentioned above.
+The healing process of the digestinal track is commonly referred to as the V Factor.
 Bone broth offers a natural remedy for those suffering from these symptoms by restoring amino acids and essential nutrients back into the body that have otherwise been depleted.
-Here’s how BRU plays an integral role in those suffering from these digestive disorders.

 - Gelatin (what is extracted from bones over a long period of time under specific heating methods) is healing for the gut.
 The slew of amino acids found in gelatin, like proline and glycine, help build the intestinal walls, which is particularly beneficial for those who have damaged such walls through poor diet choices, consumption of certain medications, and pre-existing health conditions like Leaky Gut and Crohn’s.
 Without a strong intestinal barrier, your intestinal lining is left vulnerable to unhealthy bacteria, which can actually cause Leaky Gut and other stomach ailments if you don’t help it mend itself.